National Research Foundation (South Africa): Functions

+Associated researchers and advisers

+Among scholars associated with NRF-backed research chairs is Pumla Gobodo-Madikizela, holder of the South African National Research Foundation Chair in Violent Histories and Transgenerational Trauma at Stellenbosch University.
+Khotso Mokhele was the founding president and chief executive officer from 1999 to 2006.
+In 2002, Daya Reddy was appointed chair of its board.
+Siddhartha Paul Tiwari served as an expert adviser to the foundation.

 Centres of Excellence

 In 2004 the NRF founded seven Centres of Excellence (COE), which aim to facilitate inter-disciplinary research with the aim of enhancing research and capacity building.
 Additional COEs have been added since: